 Orthopedic surgeon, Dr. Kevin Borchard and Sports Medicine and Nutrition physician, Dr. Justin Grant, work together to help Colorado Advanced Orthopedics’ (CAO) patients with elevated Body Mass Index (BMI) who are in need of orthopedic surgery.

 BMI is a ratio of a person’s weight in kilograms divided by their height in meters squared.
 It is an estimate for fatness or the amount of adipose tissue a person may have.
 A healthy BMI is defined as 20-24.9; overweight is 25 to 29.9; obese is 30 to 39.9; and morbid obesity is above 40.
-The BMI is fairly accurate, however, it can overestimate obesity in muscular individuals.
+The BMI is fairly accurate, however, it can overestimate obesity in muscular individuals, learn more at the link.

 Dr. Borchard performs surgeries on patients with BMI up to 45.
 “Joint replacement surgeries performed when BMI measurements are over 40 have added complexity,” said Dr. Borchard, “the surgical approaches and exposures needed for surgery can be more difficult.”